Last updated January 15th, 2022.

-Laos is one of the fastest growing countries in Southeast Asia.
-At a first glance, it may seem like a good idea to establish a company or invest in the Laos property market.
+Indeed, Laos is one of the best economies in ASEAN.
+At first glance, it may seem like a good idea to invest in the Laos property market.

-The Asian Development Bank predicts even faster GDP growth of going forward into 2022 and the remainder of this century.
+The Asian Development Bank predicts even faster GDP growth going forward into 2025 and the remainder of this century.

-The fact that Laos shares land borders with five other nations, including China, gives them the potential to become a transport hub for the entire ASEAN region.
+The fact that Laos shares land borders with five other nations, including China, gives them the potential to become a transport hub for the entire Southeast Asia region.

-The high speed rail system was completed in 2022, and will eventually connect Laos to Thailand along with the remainder of Southeast Asia, leading to greater trade and connectivity in the future.
+Currently, Laos’ high speed rail links the capital Vientiane with Luang Prabang and will eventually connect Laos to Thailand along with the remainder of Southeast Asia, leading to greater trade and connectivity in the future.

 Healthy past economic performance, and possibly even better days predicted ahead, might make you consider investing in Laos.

-You probably shouldn’t purchase real estate, stocks, or any other asset in Laos though.
-Here are a few reasons why.
+You probably shouldn’t purchase real estate, stocks, or any other asset here.
+GDP growth doesn’t tell the whole story, and Laos remains an incredibly difficult place to invest as a foreigner.

-Despite a rapidly growing economy, it isn’t easy to bring money into Laos and buy properties or stocks as a foreign investor.
+Despite a booming economy, it not easy to bring money into Laos and buy property as a foreigner investor.

 A country’s strong economic performance doesn’t mean anything if you can’t truly access and profit from real estate or other business opportunities there.